Notifications#

 Note

-By default a property event denote a change in the property’s value.
+By default, a property event denotes a change in the property’s value.
 However, the property’s specification (PropertySpec

-) might also change.
-These changes could be the read only state or a change in the list of valid values (the value Map).
+) may also change.
+These changes could be the read-only state or a change in the list of valid values (the value map).

 Just as you can listen for value changes, you can likewise listen for specification changes - that does not change the property’s value.

-type, where as property value change notification are of type Property
+type, whereas property value change notifications are of type Property

 .